LaharikaSCU/Austin_Project/README.md

 	</tbody>

 </table>
-<b>Advantages: </b>

-<b>Limiations:</b>
-Underfitting: A situation that arises when machine learning model fails to capture the data properly.
-Sensitive to outliers: Outliers of a dataset are anomalies or extreme values that deviate from the other data points of the distribution.
-Data outliers can damage the performance.
-One of most important data assumption is each variable is independent of each other and hence any multicolinearity must be removed before applying linear regression.

 #### **Gradient Boost Regression (GBR):**
 Boosting is a machine learning way of combining multiple simple models into a single composite model, also called as additive model, since simple models are added one at a time keeping the number